Caskelson/user-api-demo/README.md

 The former supports: **GET, POST, PUT, PATCH** and **DELETE**.
 The latter only supports **POST**.

 The content of these requests should be explicitly *application/json* in the content type header.
-They also require the email and auth-token headers described previously, with the exception of **PATCH** requests, which can be made by any user and require the same email and password headers.
+They also require the email and auth-token headers described previously, with the exception of **PATCH** requests, which can be made by any user and require his email and password credentials in the respective headers.

+## Examples

+All of the endpoints were tested with the browser extension [RESTED](https://github.com/RESTEDClient/RESTED).

+### GET request to `~/api/keygen`

+!(/assets/examples/get.keygen.png)